10 Days from Casablanca: A Journey Through Morocco

 Full-day sightseeing tour in Marrakech to explore the Medina, souks, monuments, and Gardens.
 We will provide you with a guided tour of the `Pearl of the South` escorted by your driver and our professional local guide to see all its highlights: The main square of Djemaa El Fna, the constant flow of show biz celebrities owning properties here, its massive foreign residents’ community or its geographical location, Marrakech is smaller, yet much more famous than its counterpart Fes.

-Day 10: 10 day Morocco Itinerary from Casablanca ends with an Airport Transfer to Marrakech / Casablanca:
+Day 10: 10 days from Casablanca ends with an Airport Transfer to Marrakech / Casablanca:

 We say goodbye to each other after this amazing adventure, 10 Days Tour from Casablanca.

-We hope you enjoyed your Morocco Tour with us!
+We hope you enjoyed your 10 days tour from Casablanca Morocco with us!